 Whole head MEG recordings were obtained using a CTF275 radial gradiometer system, with participants seated upright.
-Task-free, 'resting' recordings of 10 minutes were obtained at 1200 Hz and analysed as synthetic third-order gradiometers (Vrba, 2001).
+Taskfree, 'resting' recordings of 10 min were obtained at 1200 Hz and analysed as synthetic third-order gradiometers (Vrba, 2001).
 Participants were fitted with three electromagnetic head coils (nasion and bilateral pre-auriculars), which remained fixed throughout the study day, and were localized relative to the MEG system immediately before and after recording.
-All study participants had a T1-weighted MRI (1mm isotropic) available for subsequent source-space analysis.
+All study participants had a T1-weighted MRI (1 mm isotropic) available for subsequent source-space analysis.
 Co-registration was achieved by placement of fiduciary markers at fixed distances from anatomical landmarks easily identifiable on an anatomical MRI (tragus, eye centre).
 Offline, recordings were downsampled to 600 Hz and segmented into 2 s epochs.
-Each epoch was visually inspected for gross artifact (e.g. movement, clenching, eye blinks) and removed from the analysis if present.
+Each epoch was visually inspected for gross artefact (e.g. movement, clenching, eye blinks) and removed from the analysis.

+2.1.3.
 Resting-state analysis pipeline

-The present analysis sought to compute the functional connectivity between a set of spatially resolved brain loci.
-We chose to compute this using the amplitude envelope correlation (AEC) metric, which is interpretable, robust and repeatable (Colclough et al., 2016).
+We computed functional connectivity using the amplitude envelope correlation (AEC) metric, which is interpretable, robust and repeatable (Colclough et al., 2016).
 This coupling was computed separately for 7 distinct frequency bands using conventional definitions; delta (1 - 4 Hz), theta (4 - 8 Hz), alpha (8 - 13 Hz), beta (13 - 30 Hz) and 3 gamma windows (40 - 60, 60 - 80 and 80 - 100 Hz).
-Figure 1 shows a graphical representation of the analysis pipeline, which is detailed below.
+Fig. 1 summarises the analysis pipeline.